HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-Nine out of 10 videos are less than two minutes long.
+Nine out of ten videos are less than two minutes long.
 And more than half are under 30 seconds.
 Almost a quarter of videos are under 10 seconds.
 Perhaps these are GIFs in `<video>` clothing?

 ### Format adoption